 All of our favorite authors have a voice.
 You can recognize any of these writers merely by the way they sound: A.A.
 Milne, Frank E. Peretti, Madeleine L’Engle, Philip Reeve.

 They each choose words in a way unique to them.
 They each have quirks and mannerisms that give their stories a specific style.

 So how do you find yours?

-Well, I am going to attempt to answer one of the biggest questions ever asked by new authors.
+Well, let’s answer one of the commonest questions ever asked by new authors.
 Forgive my audacity.

 1. Become a Voracious Reader

 One of the strangest temptations for a busy writer is to abandon reading.
 It doesn’t seem like you would ever stop reading, right?
 I mean, you’re an author because you love to read so much!
 Why would you leave behind the same habit that started you on this path?